LeoCommon/client/README.md

 - [x] Modem GPS Starting
 - [x] Task scheduling
 - [x] D-Bus integration for NetworkManager
+- [ ] adding old logs to get_logs
+- [ ] check handeling errors in main.go:218 (happend during one update) (what about not killing the reboot-watchdog? this would force a reboot anyway)
 - [ ] ...

 ## Building